 Six Alumni Fellows* elected by the alumni as provided in the Miscellaneous Regulations.
 Alumni Fellows are elected one each year for a six-year term.
 Alumni Fellows must retire on the June 30 following their attainment of the age of 72.

-In addition to the President, the officers of the University are: a Provost, a Secretary, a Vice President for Finance, a General Counsel and such other officers as the President may request and nominate and the Corporation may authorize and elect.
+In addition to the President, the officers of the University are: a Provost, a Secretary, a Treasurer, a General Counsel and such other officers as the President may request and nominate and the Corporation may authorize and elect.

 The President may propose and the Corporation may authorize variants of these titles from time to time to reflect assigned responsibilities.